Tiltify/api/docs/endpoints/fundraising-events-id-leaderboards.md

-# GET /causes/:id/leaderboards
+# GET /fundraising-events/:id/leaderboards

-If the cause has allowed global leaderboards to be visible this endpoint will return said leaderboards with up to 25 entries per.
+If the cause has allowed fundraising event leaderboards to be visible this endpoint will return said leaderboards with up to 25 entries per.

 ```js